-Many operational functions of non-metallic mining activity, which include silica sand mines, are regulated at the local level.
+Operation functions of non-metallic mines (See Minn.
+Stat., § 394.25, subd.
+2), which include silica sand mines, are regulated at the local level.
 LGUs have two regulatory mechanisms available to them to address concerns associated with silica sand mining, processing, transload, and transportation (referred to collectively in this section as silica sand projects):